 Sol Duc Campground

 From this campground, you can easily get to the famous Sol Duc Falls, explore an old-growth forest, and soak in the nearby hot springs.
-And for all of you RVers, this is the only place in the park that has hookups!
+And for all of you RVers, this is one of the only places in the park that has hookups!

 Open Season: Middle of March – October.